 The parameter restrictions for meaningful Salem sets emerge naturally from this observation.
 Since $\Lambda_4(E) \geq |E|^2$ trivially, the upper bound $|E|^{4-4s}$ is only nontrivial when $s \leq \frac{1}{2}$.
 Similarly, since $\Lambda_4(E) \leq |E|^3$, the bound $|E|^{4-4s}$ provides meaningful control only when $s \geq \frac{1}{4}$.
 Thus, throughout our analysis, we focus on the parameter range $s \in \left[\frac{1}{4}, \frac{1}{2}\right]$, which captures the most interesting and nontrivial behavior of $(4,s)$--Salem sets.
 Therefore, unless otherwise specified, we will always assume $\frac{1}{4} \le s \le \frac{1}{2}$ throughout this paper.

-Building upon the characterization established in equation \eqref{eq:energy4}, which provides a precise equivalence between the $(4,s)$--Salem condition and bounds on the fourth additive energy $\Lambda_4(E),$ Fraser employed the Fourier analytic framework originally developed by Iosevich and Rudnev in \cite{IR07} to establish the following result on the distance problem specifically designed for the class of $(4,s)$--Salem sets.
+Fraser combined the Fourier analytic framework originally developed by Iosevich and Rudnev in \cite{IR07} with the \((4,s)\)--Salem condition to obtain the following distance estimate.
 The continuous counterpart of this result can be found in \cite[Theorem 7.3]{JF1}. \begin{theorem} [Fraser, \cite{fraser2}, Theorem 9.3] If $ E\subseteq \mathbb F_q^d$ is $(4, s)$--Salem with $|E|\gg q^{\frac{d}{2}}$, then

 This clearly implies that if $|E|\ge q^{\frac{d}{4s}}$, then $|\Delta(E)|\gg q$. \end{theorem}